rhammock1/db_pull/README.md

 This script will run as a cron job, 6:45am every Monday.

-Included is a test script which will prepend a `#` to each line containing `# FINDME` then run the script without triggering any major commands
+Included is a test script which will prepend a `#` to each line containing `# FINDME` then run the script without triggering any major commands.
+Some echo may run more then once when they shouldn't because the drop database commands aren't running.

 ## Example Usage